 Nest cameras are designed to learn as you use them.
 With time they can learn the difference between a passing car and an intruder on your property.

 Nest equipment also learns based on your habits.
 For example, the system picks up on your schedule and knows when you’re usually home.
-All of this helps limit false alarms, which can be downright frustrating.
+All of this helps limit false alarms, which can be downright frustrating (and expensive if your city charges a fine for responding to false alarms).

 Our one complaint about the Nest Secure system is that notifications could be a little slow—not ideal when you need to react quickly in an emergency.